Yellow-Dog-Man/Renderite.Candidates/Candidates/Undisclosed-Renderer.md

 **Required:**
 - 🔜Shader pipeline must be isolated enough (or made to be isolated) so it can be invoked from our own code at runtime to dynamically compile shaders
 - 🔜 Compute Shader support
-	- ❓Needs to support wave intrinsics
+	- 🔜Needs to support wave intrinsics

 **Ideal:**
 - 🔜 Slang support